Vonage/vonage-php-sdk-core/README.md

 _You may also like to read the [documentation about message signing](https://developer.nexmo.com/concepts/guides/signing-messages)._

 If you have message signing enabled for incoming messages, the SMS webhook will include the fields `sig`, `nonce` and `timestamp`.
 To verify the signature is from Vonage, you create a Signature object using the incoming data, your signature secret and the signature method.
-Then use the `check()` method with the actual signature that was received (usually `_GET['sig']`) to make sure that it is correct.
+Then use the `check()` method with the actual signature that was received (usually `_GET['sig']`) to make sure, that it is correct.

 ```php
 $signature = new \Vonage\Client\Signature($_GET, SIGNATURE_SECRET, 'sha256');